MediBoss/Computer-Science-Networking-Essentials/README.md

-# Essential0 Networling concepts for Software Engineers
+# Essential Networling concepts for Software Engineers
 A list of basic Networking concepts for Computer Science Majors (Me,specifically) to understand but not master.

 ## 1. VLAN :
 ## 2. WLAN :
-## 3. IP Address :
+## 3. IP :
 ## 4. SubnetMask :
 ## 5. Gateway Port :
 ## 6. Domain :